-ERIKA LATTA is originally from the Northwest where she was raised on the Lummi Reservation near Bellingham, Washington.
+ERIKA LATTA is originally from the Northwest in Bellingham, Washington.
 Initially she studied dance, installation art and photography before combining the layer of theater and film.
 She holds a BFA in Theater at the University of Washington and a MFA in Acting from Columbia University.
 She has lived and worked in Brooklyn, NY for the last eighteen year where she has created new innovative work in traditional and non-traditional space, creating long lasting International collaborations in Eastern Europe, France, Italy and Germany, among others.

 She is the artistic co-director and co-founder of WaxFactory in New York City.
 With the company, she works as an actor, director, writer, and educator.